jonathonflorek/sample-project/README.md

 ## Getting Started
 The Sample Project comes with a dedicated development environment powered by Docker.

+### Requirements

+The following applications are required to host the development environment:
+- Docker (with compose extension)
+- Git, or a curl-equivalent

+### Instructions

-To launch the development environment, clone the repo.
+To launch the development environment, clone or download the repo.

 ```sh
 git clone https://github.com/jonathonflorek/sample-project.git